Ankru98/Ankru98/README.md

 - 🔭 Currently working on my master thesis
 - 🌱 Quant Finance

+Github is mainly used for university projects, which are in private repositories.

 <!--
 **Ankru98/Ankru98** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.